Autopilot Connection (NMEA0183)

 Once the configuration has been done, you just need to activate a route or Goto in TZ iBoat and then enable the "NAV" mode of your pilot.
 The pilot will pick up the navigation data and steer your vessel following the active waypoint.
 Note that when a route is activated, TZ iBoat has been designed to keep running in the background, but to guarantee proper processing of the data output to the pilot, it is better to leave the App running in the foreground with "Prevent Auto-Lock" enabled from the General settings.
 This will prevent the device from going automatically in sleep mode and allow TZ iBoat to run continuously.

-Note: TZ iBoat goes in "low power mode" automatically after 30 seconds of inactivity and reduces the frame-rate to save power consumption.
-But, if your device is mounted, it is recommended to connect it to a power source.
+IMPORTANT: TZ iBoat automatically enters a low-power mode after 30 seconds of inactivity, reducing the frame rate to conserve battery power.
+When the device is mounted, it is recommended to connect it to an external power source.

 Troubleshooting